 Jiuhan Huang, Ed.D.

-Dr. Jiuhan Huang is an associate professor of the TESOL program in the School of Education.
+Dr. Jiuhan Huang is an associate professor and the faculty chair of the TESOL program in the School of Education.
 She taught the graduate TESOL program at Oral Roberts University in Tulsa, Oklahoma, prior to joining the Regent faculty.
 She had been an ESL/EFL teacher both in China and the U.S. for over 20 years before training teachers in universities.
 Her research interests include self-efficacy in language learning and language learning strategies.

 Doctor of Education (Ed.D.)
 Adult Education, Oklahoma State University, Stillwater, OK, 2005, Dissertation: "Understanding Chinese Middle School English Teachers: Intentions to Implement Communicative Activities in the Classromm Teaching"

 Master of Education (M.Ed.)
 Teaching English as a Second Language, Oral Roberts University, Tulsa, OK, 1993

 Bachelor of Arts (B.A.)
 English Education Ningxia University, Yinchuan, China, 1982

 Publications in Refereed Journals

 Huang, J., & Nisbet, D. (2019).
 An exploration of listening strategy use and proficiency in China.
 The Asian Journal of Applied Linguistics 6(1), 82-95.

 Huang, J., Gu, X., Yao, Y., & Zheng, Y. (2017).
 Relationship between self-efficacy, perceived use of listening strategies, and listening proficiency: A study of EFL learners in China.
 Asian EFL Journal, 19(4), 103-131.